mpstv/slide-routes-react-19/README.md

 # Slide Routes React 19

-This repo created for demonstrate warn `Accessing element.ref was removed in React 19. ref is now a regular prop.
+This repo created for demonstrate https://github.com/nanxiaobei/react-slide-routes/issues/45 issue with `Accessing element.ref was removed in React 19. ref is now a regular prop.
 It will be removed from the JSX Element type in a future release.` with react-slide-routes and react 19.

 ## Start app